Tsoro: Difference between Tsoro and Oware

 Tsoro is unique in its possession of two rows of playing holes for each player in which seeds can be sown in a clockwise or anti-clockwise direction.
-While Bao also has 4 rows, there are restrictions concerning which holes a placer is allowed to move in.
+While Bao also has 4 rows, there are restrictions concerning which holes a player is allowed to move in.

 Mathematical approaches to optimizing a game of Tsoro

 Since Tsoro is a turn-based game in which one placer tries to minimize losses and maximize gains, mathematical optimization strategies employing the minimax theory and alpha-beta pruning can be used to solve it for trivial cases.
 Such solutions exist for some trivial cases involving specific combinations of starting number of seeds and holes.

 Computer-based Tsoro Games

 To date, only one website offers a computer-based Tsoro game with multiple levels of difficulty and playing options.
 For mobile phones, there is a Tsoro game which seems to be available only on the Android platform.